Invokana Lawsuit Claims – Lawyers for Amputation Victims

-The attorneys at our law firm are investigating cases of individuals suffering amputations, broken bones, acute myocardial infarction, stroke, kidney damage, renal failure, and diabetic ketoacidosis following the use of the Type 2 diabetes drug Invokana.
+The attorneys at our law firm are investigating cases of individuals suffering below the knee, foot, and toe amputations following the use of the Type 2 diabetes drug Invokana.
 These individuals may be eligible for significant financial compensation.
-Call now for a free case evaluation.
+Call now for a free case evaluation and to learn if you are entitled to redress for your injuries.

 What is Invokana?

-Invokana (canagliflozin) is a once-a-day medication used to lower blood sugar levels for diabetics.
+Invokana (canagliflozin) is a once-a-day medication used to lower blood sugar levels in diabetic patients.
 The medication belongs to a new generation of drugs known as SGLT2 inhibitors and is manufactured by drug maker Johnson & Johnson subsidiary Janssen Pharmaceuticals.
 Other SGLT2 inhibitor medications that have been approved by the FDA for the U.S. market include:

 - Dapagliflozin – Brand name Farxiga, made by AstraZeneca

 - Combination drug linagliptin and empagliflozin – brand name Glyxambi, made by Boehringer-Ingelheim

 - Combination drug canagliflozin and metformin – brand name Invokamet, made by Janssen Pharmaceuticals

 - Empagliflozin – brand name Jardiance, made by Boehringer Ingelheim

-- Extended release combination drug metformin and dapagliflozin – brand name Xigduo XR
+- Extended-release combination drug metformin and dapagliflozin – brand name Xigduo XR, made by AstraZeneca

 SGLT2 is a sodium-glucose transporter that when blocked, allows the kidneys to excrete more glucose from the body to lower blood sugar levels.
 Invokana was approved by the FDA in March 2013, and similar drugs followed, each designed to block the SGLT2 transporter.
 Unfortunately, some patients who have been treated with Invokana have had to have their legs feet, or toes amputated.